antonvh/btbricks/DEVELOPMENT.md

 btbricks is a MicroPython Bluetooth library for controlling LEGO hubs and creating custom BLE peripherals.
 Development involves both regular Python (for documentation, testing stubs, and package distribution) and MicroPython (for actual deployment).

-## Key next steps
+## Key next steps.
+Please fork and help us out!

-Right now the BLEHandler has code in the IRQ handler for setting up and receiving new connection.
+1. Right now the BLEHandler has code in the IRQ handler for setting up and receiving new connection.
 Depending on the state, e.g. connecting_uart=True, it executes one or the other.
-One day this should be refactored such that the connect_uart() method sets the correct callbacks in the IRQ and IRQ only handles callbacks.
+This should be refactored such that the connect_uart() method sets the correct callbacks in the IRQ and IRQ only handles callbacks.
 It's big change with lots of testing involved.
+2. Everything is a monolithic file.
+For memory purposes it is probably better to split it, according to the mciropython-lib guidelines.

 ## Setting Up Development Environment